SagarPuneria/hello-world-angular-app/README.md

     // No manual registration needed
 }

-// email.service.ts - Auto registration with dependency injection
+// email.service.ts - Auto registration with dependency injection in action.
+// Created using Angular CLI command: $ ng g s email
+// No need to register this dependency(EmailService) in main app module
 @Injectable({
   providedIn: 'root'
 })